HackyRoot/Workshop-Content/README.md

-# workshop-content
+# Workshop Content
-This repo contains workshop content from my talks and workshops
+This repo contains workshop content from my talks and workshops.